Sergey842248/Music/README.md

 (GPLv3), which can be found [here](LICENSE.md)

->Please note: Retro Music Player is a local music player app.
+>Please note: Music is a local music player app.
 It
 >doesn't support music downloading or online music streaming.